Easy Delicious Pork Schnitzel

 - Prepare a large saute pan with a generous amount of oil, enough so that the schnitzel will float slightly.
 Heat to about 350-375F but not smoking.

 - Meanwhile, place the flour, with 1 tsp. salt, the eggs and the bread crumbs into 3 bowls.
 Dip the pork into the flour, then the egg and then the bread crumbs and immediately fry.
 Do three at a time and then repeat.
-Turning to brown on both sides.
+Turning to brown on both sides, about 3-4 min per side.
 Drain on a paper towel lined plate and salt.
 Serve immediately with lemon wedges and parsley.